NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/Measure_mismeasure_fairness.md

 image: "images/knowledge_base/measure_mismeasure.png"
 type: "regular"
 draft: false
 summary: Why are formulas for fairness troublesome?
 Why prevailing definitions of fairness typically do not map on to traditional social, economic or legal understandings of the concept?
-This paper explains why.
+This paper provides answers.
 ---

 *The original version of the article can be found <a href="https://arxiv.org/pdf/1808.00023.pdf," target="_blank">here</a>.*